Is Twilight the modern Pride and Prejudice? There are some interesting parallels.

 About Jane Austen

 One of the few drawings we have of Jane Austen is done by her sister Cassandra.
 One of the problems with studying Austen is that despite her copious letters, her family destroyed them soon after her death.
 There are only a few remaining, so it’s difficult to get prime evidence about her as a person.

-Austen died at 42, not old but not unusual for her time, though it was still young for her class.
+Austen died aged forty-two, not old but not unusual for her time.
+Death at forty-two was still young for her class.
 She was a clergyman’s daughter.

 Pride and Prejudice [at time of broadcast] has just reached its double century and is now considered one of the best books of all time, just behind Lord of the Rings in big polls.
 There have been many adaptations.

-For women who grew up in the 1970s and early ’80s — nurtured in the fictions of Ms. Blume, Paul Zindel and Norma Klein among others, writers for whom an urbane brand of social realism was the only reasonable métier — the arrival of the “Twilight” franchise a decade ago, with its enormous success, signaled a gloomy period of regression for the young-adult novel.
-The first of the “Twilight” books appeared in 2005, two years after Arnold Schwarzenegger became the governor of California amid sexual assault allegations that prompted relatively little of the outcry now bedeviling Donald J. Trump.
+For women who grew up in the 1970s and early ’80s — nurtured in the fictions of Ms. Blume, Paul Zindel and Norma Klein among others, writers for whom an urbane brand of social realism was the only reasonable métier — the arrival of the “Twilight” franchise a decade ago, with its enormous success, signalled a gloomy period of regression for the young-adult novel.
+The first of the “Twilight” books appeared in 2005, two years after Arnold Schwarzenegger became the governor of California amid sexual assault allegations that prompted relatively little of the outcry now bedevilling Donald J. Trump.
 A distinct product of Bush-era gender politics rather than a renunciation of them, the series ultimately has its heroine forfeit a chance to go to Dartmouth to stay home and tend to her half-vampire baby, one conceived after a night of violent sex that leaves her body bruised with a husband who is at least 100 years old.

 Now, though, the appetite for paranormal lunacy has abated, and issue-driven fiction set very much in a universe of urbanism’s chief concerns is having a renaissance.Ginnia Bellafante, NYT